pbmoses/IBM-argocd-vault-plugin-demo/vplugin_blog.md

 ## Hashicorp Vault Installation and configuration

 We will install Vault via a Helm chart.
 We will be utilizing Kubernetes authentication over the other methods which are available.
+*** there has been concern about the Helm installation and namespace selectors.
+Please be sure you understand the values being used in the chart.

 ```
 [pmo@pmo-rhel ~]$ oc new-project vault